microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Coach/README.md

 	 - In this challenge, attendees will understand how to monitor your workload to identify poor performing and failed queries

 ## Coach Prerequisites
+This hack has pre-reqs that a coach is responsible for understanding and/or setting up BEFORE hosting an event.

+These pre-reqs should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

 - Azure subscription with Owner access
 - An already in-place [Dedicated SQL pool](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/create-data-warehouse-portal#:~:text=Create%20a%20SQL%20pool%201%20Select%20Create%20a,Notifications%20to%20monitor%20the%20deployment%20process.%20See%20More.). **Configure it using SLO = DW500c**